-5. Open an SSH/Telnet session to the IP address of the USB port on the Branch Gateway.

-To set the IP address of the USB port (i.e., the USB-modem interface), use the ip address command.
-For a list of similar commands, see Summary of CLI commands for configuring the USB port for modem use on page 240.

-6. Configure the serial connection on the remote computer to match the configuration of the USB port on the Branch Gateway.
+- 5. Open an SSH/Telnet session to the IP address of the USB port on the Branch Gateway. - To set the IP address of the USB port (i.e., the USB-modem interface), use the ip address command.
+For a list of similar commands, see Summary of CLI commands for configuring the USB port for modem use on page 250. - 6.
+Configure the serial connection on the remote computer to match the configuration of the USB port on the Branch Gateway.

-For more information, see VLAN configuration examples on page 350.
+For more information, see The USB port settings on page 363.